ipfs/specs/ipns/IPNS.md

 ### Record Creation

-IPNS record MUST be serialized as `IpnsEntry` protobuf, and `IpfsEntry.data` MUST be signed using the private key.
+IPNS record MUST be serialized as `IpnsEntry` protobuf, and `IpnsEntry.data` MUST be signed using the private key.
 Creating a new IPNS record MUST follow the below steps:

 1. Create `IpnsEntry` and set `value`, `validity`, `validityType`, `sequence`, and `ttl`